Turn any treadmill into a DIY Peloton Tread with the Peloton app + Stryd pod. Get metrics, save money, and enjoy studio-style runs at home.

 If you didn't read about setup 1, take a look at it if you have any questions about this setup.
 A lot of it is the same, I repeat some of the same steps as I do in that method.

-starting a peloton workout on an iPad
+starting a peloton workout on an iPad.

 On your iPad, go into your Peloton app and start a class.
 If you're planning on streaming this to a TV, you can reference in my DIY Peloton Bike post or setup 1 how to disconnect your AirPods and screen mirror the iPad to a TV before starting.

 (It might be helpful to pause the class at this point to get everything set up.)
 If you've already connected your Apple watch to your Peloton account in your phone beforehand, your watch should automatically connect to show heart rate.
 The pace doesn't work from Apple watch to iPad as of now, but you'll get that metric with the Stryd anyway.
-If it doesn't automatically connect, go to the button on the right that looks like a heart rate monitor.

-how to connect to airplay from an iPad on the peloton app
+how to connect to airplay from an iPad on the peloton app.

-how to airplay a workout from the peloton app on an iPad
+how to airplay a workout from the peloton app on an iPad.

-how to connect AirPods to the iPad for a peloton workout
+how to connect AirPods to the iPad for a peloton workout.

 Next, go to the icon circled in the first picture above and select your AirPods.
 If you've disconnected the AirPods from your iPad beforehand and screen mirrored already, this should allow your AirPods to play the sound while your iPad is streaming to the TV.

-starting a peloton tread workout on an iPad
+starting a peloton tread workout on an iPad.

 Now, just like you do with the DIY Peloton Bike setup, drag up from the bottom of the iPad and select your Stryd app.
 You're going to drag that icon to the right side of your screen.

-how to start a run in the stryd app on an iPad
+how to start a run in the stryd app on an iPad.

-That will allow the Stryd app to open in the right â…“rd of the screen.
+That will allow the Stryd app to open in the right ⅓rd of the screen.
 Once open, click the plus button to start a run, and select "indoor run."

-how to start a run in the stryd app on an iPad
+how to start a run in the stryd app on an iPad.

-how to pause the stryd app when doing a peloton class on an iPad
+how to pause the stryd app when doing a peloton class on an iPad.

 The app will let you know once the Stryd pod has connected to the iPad.
 Once it has, click the play button to start your run.

-how to change incline in the stryd app
+how to change incline in the stryd app.

-Now, this is the main reason I prefer setup #1.
-The screen layout for Stryd on the iPad just isn't great for viewing all of your metrics at once.
 You can leave it on the previous screen to see your real-time watts, or you can drag up from below to see cadence, pace, and total distance, as well as manually inputting your incline if it changes during the run.
 But you can't see both at the same time...kind of a pain.

-screenshot of a peloton treadmill class in the app - starting the stryd app
+screenshot of a peloton treadmill class in the app - starting the stryd app.

 Once the Stryd and Apple watch are connected, you're ready to start your run!